GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 By using the CSI Ephemeral Inline volumes, the lifecycle of volumes backed by Cloud Storage buckets is tied with the Pod lifecycle.
 After the Pod termination, there is no need to maintain independent PV/PVC objects to represent Cloud Storage backed volumes.

 > Note: Using CSI Ephemeral Inline volumes does not mean the CSI driver will create or delete the Cloud Storage buckets.
-Users need to manually create the buckets before use, and manually delete the buckets after use if needed.
+You need to manually create the buckets before use, and manually delete the buckets after use if needed.

 Use the following YAML manifest to specify the Cloud Storage bucket directly on the Pod spec.